viajohnt/python-p3-defining-schema-with-sqlalchemy/README.md

 We have all of the data we need to generate a database table, but it won't happen as soon as we save our module.
-We need to execute a series of Python statements to do **persist** our schema.
+We need to execute a series of Python statements to **persist** our schema.
 You can do this from the Python shell, but we will be using a script for this exercise.

 ```py